 FAQ:

-PhotoRec is a free tool that you can use for SD Card recovery.
+PhotoRec is a free tool that you can use for SD card recovery.
+However, note that you’ll need to filter through the recovered data manually after the recovery process (as you can’t preview files during).

 - Download and install PhotoRec onto your Mac.